ellieishii/ellieishii.github.io/essays/designpatternsarethesecretingredients.md

 ## Efficient Systems Built with Patterns

-In the project I’m currently working on, my team is building a secondhand textbook marketplace.
-To create a dynamic and responsive system, we implemented several design patterns, including the Observer Pattern.
-This pattern allows multiple components (observers) to "watch" and respond to changes in a central source (the subject), ensuring that all relevant parts of the system stay synchronized.
-For instance, when a book’s approval status changes in the backend, all connected clients are instantly notified via a real-time notification system.
-This ensures that users always see the most up-to-date information.
-The Observer Pattern also helps maintain a clean separation between the backend logic, which updates the data, and the frontend, which displays it.
-This separation makes our system more scalable, easier to maintain, and capable of handling future growth efficiently.
+In our secondhand textbook marketplace project, we implemented the Observer Pattern to build a dynamic and responsive system.
+This pattern allows multiple components (observers) to “watch” and react to changes in a central source (the subject).
+For example, when a book’s approval status changes in the backend, all connected clients are instantly notified through a real-time notification system.
+This ensures that users always see the most up-to-date information without manual refreshes.
+By separating backend logic (data updates) from frontend logic (data display), the Observer Pattern makes our system scalable, maintainable, and well-prepared for future growth.

 ## Debugging Code and Cheesecake